-Ten schools have received a 12 inch LX200-ACF Meade telescope with all the necessary accessories to observe the night sky, image the objects in the night sky and conduct small research projects.
+Twelve schools have received a 12 inch LX200-ACF Meade telescope or 9.25 inch Celestron telescope with all the necessary accessories to observe the night sky, image the objects in the night sky and conduct small research projects.
 These telescopes are large enough to view deep sky objects such as nebulae and far away galaxies or zero in on a crater on the moon.
 They are fully computerised and can find any catalogued object you may wish to look at.
 Once the object is located, the telescope will track that object, so that an hour later, it is still in your field of view!

 The observation nights will be attended by members of the Astrophysics group, the high school teachers, the students and parents are encouraged to come along.
 The program will be tailored to suit the interests and abilities of each participating school.

-This site will host some blogs about our activities, a gallery of images taken by our group and some excellent resources for hosting an observation night, teaching astrophysics in schools and finding out about astrophysics in general.
+This site hosts a blog about our activities, a gallery of images taken by our group and some excellent resources for hosting an observation night, teaching astrophysics in schools and finding out about astrophysics in general.

 We would like to thank the University of Melbourne HEPPP grant scheme for the seed funding to begin this project and for the Laby Foundation who continues their generous support for the program since 2013.